Full Disclosure - 3I ATLAS

 When the first atomic bomb bloomed over the New Mexico desert in 1945, the Culture noticed.

-Out in the quiet gaps between the loud things, Prosthetic Conscience (PC), a General Contact Unit Mind, logged the detonation with the bored precision of an air-traffic controller tagging an unscheduled blip.
+In the quiet gaps between the loud things, Prosthetic Conscience (PC), a General Contact Unit Mind, logged the detonation with the bored precision of an air-traffic controller tagging an unscheduled blip.
 The Culture’s Minds were old enough to yawn at supernovas, but they never yawned at first thresholds.
 First radio.
 First orbit.
 First artificial genome.
 First fission weapon.
 Moments like these were the civilizational equivalent of a toddler discovering stairs.

 Contact filed the encounter: